 Problems that occur are vendor control and vendor lock-in, but also security concerns as well as multitenancy problems.
 Considering that you give up system control while implementing APIs, it can cause system downtime, forced API upgrades, functionality loss, as well as unexpected limits and cost changes.

 Serious drawbacks though are the essential tools to work with we seem to be missing.
 Developers depend on vendors for debugging and monitoring tools.
-Luckily, Dashbird has an observability solution to ease the pain.
+Luckily, Dashbird is offering an observability solution to ease the pain.

 While fighting a fight without operational tools, there is another problem causing the flawed usage of serverless architecture, and it’s the architectural complexity.
 To decide how small a function should be, it takes quite some time to assess, implement and perform a test.
 The easiest way to perform such a test is with this Step Functions state machine by AWS Sr. Technical Evangelist Alex Casalboni.